AFFMAE: Scalable Vision Pre-Training for High-Resolution Microscopy Segmentation on Desktop Hardware: Methods

 \subsection{Perlin Masking}

 At high resolutions, random masking becomes increasingly ineffective.
-As the relative patch size decreases, the model can trivially interpolate the missing information from immediate neighbors without capturing the inherent patterns of the biological structures.
-We therefore seek a masking strategy that can remove continuous regions analogous to biological features.
-This ensures that the only way to minimize reconstruction loss is by learning global context and structural coherence, rather than relying on local interpolation between visible tokens.
-To achieve this, we utilize Perlin Noise \cite{perlin1985} to generate the masks (shown in Figure \ref{fig:perlin_mask}).
+As the relative patch size decreases, the model can interpolate missing information from immediate neighbors without capturing the global structure of biological features.
+We therefore seek a masking strategy that removes contiguous regions analogous to biological structures, so minimizing reconstruction loss requires learning global context and structural coherence.
+To achieve this, we utilize Perlin noise \cite{perlin1985} to generate masks (Figure~\ref{fig:perlin_mask}).

-To validate the plausibility of our masking strategy, we analyze the spectral statistics of the generated masks compared to the intrinsic statistics of the EM dataset.
+To justify our masking strategy, we analyze the spectral statistics of the generated masks compared to the statistics of the EM dataset.
 Natural images, including biological microscopy, exhibit a power spectral density (PSD) that follows a power law decay $S(f) \propto 1/f^\alpha$ (typically $\alpha \approx 2$) \cite{field87, ruderman1994}.
 We compute the radially averaged PSD for the input images and the binary masks generated by both random and Perlin strategies.

-We compute the radially averaged PSD for the input images and the binary masks generated by both random and Perlin strategies.
-Let $M(x,y)$ be the binary mask.
-Its power spectrum is given by $P(u,v) = |\mathcal{F}\{M(x,y)\}|^2$, where $\mathcal{F}$ denotes the 2D Discrete Fourier Transform.
-The 1D radial profile is obtained by the following: